 It’s actually quite a dangerous place, with cliff edges all round, so do take care.

-We’ve come to the end of our coastal oddessy.
-Just one more stare at that silvery sea at the Bullers, and then it’s home for a cup of tea.
+We’ve come to the end of our coastal odyssey.
+Just one more stare at that silvery sea from the Bullers, and then it’s home for a cup of hot chocolate.

 See my About Page here

 Go here to sign up for my (roughly monthly) newsletter.
 It’s a more intimate space than the blog and always includes some exclusive photos.
 If you would like to hear about new books and offers, you can follow my Amazon author page.